What are the first things that come to mind when you think about applying to college? Where to start? How to get in? How to pay for it?

 •Have fun!
 Looking at colleges is exciting and can be a memorable bonding experience for students and parents.
 A favorite tradition at PINE is the Off-Campus Education Week, which includes a college trip for the juniors, who are accompanied by our College Counselor.
 It’s great fun to see which schools have the best selection of cereals in the dining hall, the most luxurious freshman dorms, unusual intramural sports, or celebrate the quirkiest campus traditions.
 Take advantage of school breaks to see very different universities and compare them.
 Our College Counselor jokes that if this process was a drag, she wouldn’t have been doing it for so many years.

 •This process is personal.
 Spending time comparing yourself to other students will not help you find good matches.
 Reflect on your own experiences and interests and let that guide your journey.
 Similarly, remember that one person’s opinion or experience is just that.
 Instead of relying on others’ rankings, create your own!
 Don’t assume U.S. News knows the “best” colleges – they are in the business of selling a product, not helping you.

 •Remember that many of the factors in a college’s decision are beyond the student’s control.
 Understanding the roles of academics, test scores, finances and more at different schools can be overwhelming – but the information is out there.
 PINE’s College Counselor is lucky to be able to work closely with every student, -making sure they understand how to maximize their opportunities at schools that are looking for kids like them.

-CLICK HERE for a list of the colleges and universities that have accepted our students since 2009.
+CLICK HERE for a list of the colleges and universities that have accepted our students.